The Buying Process & Contracts

 Buying in the Black

-Beware of getting involved in ‘paying on the black’, where a seller might want you to pay them directly and conceal part of the price from the notaire.
+Beware of getting involved in ‘paying on the black’.
+This is where a seller might want you to pay them part of the price in cash directly in order to conceal part of the price from the notaire.
+This almost never happens (after all, it’s tax evasion), but it’s worth mentioning.
 This can help the seller reduce liability to capital gains tax while also reducing a buyer’s notaire fees, however, it is also illegal and can lead to serious problems for you:

 - There are practical difficulties in paying the money and few safeguards — your money could easily be stolen.